TMS-Namespace/Outlook-Mail-Segmenter/README.md

 # Why Processing Replays?

 Processing replays may be needed for various reasons.
-Particularly, Outlook conversations (that returned by Outlook itself), are not enough, for example, to understand the whole context.
+Particularly, Outlook conversations (that returned by Outlook itself), are not always enough, for example, in case when we want to understand the whole message context.

-For Instance, there is no guarantee that all of the replays in the given message, are also available in your Outlook inbox.
+For Instance, there is no guarantee that all of the replays in the given message, are also available in your Outlook inbox, through the conversations.
 This happens for example when a totally new message had been forwarded to you with all of the replays.

 # Usage